lupyuen/nuttx-sg2000/README.md

 	};
 ```

-TODO: How to handle interrupts with 8051?
+TODO: How to handle interrupts?

 # U-Boot Commands for Milk-V Duo S